Marine Mammal Commission

 For questions about the marine mammal species and populations listed on the table above, please contact mmc@mmc.gov.

-Monitoring marine mammals is one of the ways that we can observe and monitor the effects of ocean changes that may also affect human health and well-being (Sandifer et al. 2024).
+The health of our oceans, marine mammal, and people are inextricably linked.
 Similar to humans, marine mammals are long-lived, and often swim in the same coastal waters and eat the same fish or shellfish as people.
 Like humans, they breathe air, making them vulnerable to aerosolized harmful algal bloom (HAB) toxins and infectious respiratory pathogens.
 They often feed high in the food web, making them susceptible to ingestion of HAB toxins and the persistent chemical pollutants that magnify through the marine food chain.
 Increases in reports of diseases in marine mammals have raised concerns that ocean health is deteriorating (Simeone et al. 2015).
-As marine mammals and humans share a similar physiology, as well as diet and habitats in some regions, this deterioration also may impact human health.

 Marine mammals are adapted for a life in the ocean, but may strand on shore due to environmental conditions, disease or following death at sea.
 Investigations of these stranding events increase our understanding of the health of marine mammals and, by their connection to it, the health of the ocean.
 Understanding these factors is crucial to meeting the Marine Mammal Commission’s primary goal to maintain marine mammals as functioning elements of healthy ecosystems.